G4S chief for Britain resigns from security group

 In a trading update on November 5 he is expected to give an update on a restructuring of its UK and Ireland business designed to help boost margins, and could give more detail on group disposals.

-Bloomberg has reported that private equity firm Charterhouse Capital Partners CHCAP.UL was thinking of making a $1.6 billion bid for G4S's cash transportation business, which last year generated around 18 percent of group turnover.
+Bloomberg has reported that private equity firm Charterhouse Capital Partners was thinking of making a $1.6 billion (987.1 million pounds) bid for G4S's cash transportation business, which last year generated around 18 percent of group turnover.

 A source familiar with the situation told Reuters that G4S had not held any talks with the group.
 G4S declined to comment on the speculation.